viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp.md

     sudo iotedge list
     ```

-    Make sure MCC is running on the latest version.
+    Make sure Connected Cache is running on the latest version.
 If you only see **edgeAgent** and **edgeHub**, wait five minutes and run this command again.

-1. Make sure MCC is reachable.
-Replace `<CacheServerIp>` with the IP address of your MCC or localhost.
+1. Make sure Connected Cache is reachable.
+Replace `<CacheServerIp>` with the IP address of your Connected Cache or localhost.

     ```bash
     wget http://<CacheServerIP>/mscomtest/wuidt.gif?cacheHostOrigin=au.download.windowsupdate.com